let-def/texpresso/EDITOR-PROTOCOL.md

 Description of the arguments:
 - `-json`: use a JSON syntax rather than SEXP syntax for communication
 - `-lines`: update output buffers line-by-line rather than by chunks of bytes (using `append-lines`/`truncate-lines` rather than `append`/`truncate` messages)
+- `-test-initialize`: run a single cycle, used only for initialization test.
 - `-I path`: populate an "include path" in which files should be looked up in priority

 The include path is useful if one uses a build system that puts auxiliary files in a dedicated build directory, while the TeX sources are in a separate source directory.
 In this case, TeXpresso can be started using `texpresso -I build/ source/main.tex`.